Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: Introduction

 \section{Introduction}

-Protein-based materials profit from the immense tunability and combinatorial diversity of their modular building blocks to create new and versatile functionalities \cite{vilenchik1998protein,margolin2001protein,C6MH00448B,sleyter2003nanotechnology}.
-For instance, Suzuki and collaborators have recently synthesized the very first Protein Crystals (PC) with auxetic behavior \cite{Suzuki2016}, \emph{i.e.}, stretching (shrinking) them along one axis results in their expansion (compression) along a perpendicular one.
-The unusual features displayed by auxetic materials make them appealing for applications in personal protective clothing \cite{Alderson2005}, clinical prosthesis \cite{4607227}, filtration mechanisms \cite{Yang2004}, mechanical lungs \cite{Alderson2005}, controlled release of drugs \cite{Alderson2005}, and reinforcement of composite materials \cite{Alderson2007}, among others.
-Moreover, auxetic PCs display coherent dynamics, as suggested by Transmission Electron Microscopy studies, which reveal a continuous transition from an open (porous) to a closed (tight packed) configuration.\cite{Suzuki2016} Unexpectedly, the geometrical rearrangements associated to this transition span across entire single crystals, without identifiable formation of local configurational domains.
-Although the geometrical arrangement in this system is closely related to that of the simple model of rotating squares introduced by Grima \cite{Grima2000}, the inclusion of finite length linkages between the building blocks introduces further degrees of freedom that increase the complexity of the system.
-Hence the persistance of auxeticity or coherence in these structures follow trivially anymore.
+Protein-based materials profit from the extensive tunability and combinatorial diversity of their modular building blocks to create new and versatile functionalities.\cite{VilenchikGriffithSt.ClairEtAl1998,MargolinNavia2001,ZhangWuYinEtAl2017,SleyterSchusterPum2003} For instance, Suzuki and collaborators synthesized the first Protein Crystals (PC) with auxetic behavior,\cite{SuzukiCardoneRestrepoEtAl2016} \emph{i.e.}, stretching (shrinking) them along one axis results in their expansion (compression) along a perpendicular one.
+The unusual features displayed by auxetic materials make them appealing for many applications, \emph{e.g.}, in personal protective clothing,\cite{AldersonSimkins2005} clinical prosthesis, \cite{Scarpa2008} filtration mechanisms,\cite{YangLiShiEtAl2004} mechanical lungs,\cite{AldersonSimkins2005} controlled release of drugs,\cite{AldersonSimkins2005} and reinforcement of composite materials.\cite{AldersonAlderson2007} Moreover, the auxetic PCs prepared by Suzuki and collaborators display coherent dynamics, as suggested by Transmission Electron Microscopy studies, which reveal a continuous transition from an open (porous) to a closed (tight-packed) configuration.\cite{SuzukiCardoneRestrepoEtAl2016} Unexpectedly, the geometrical rearrangements associated to this transition span across entire single crystals, without identifiable formation of local configurational domains.
+Although the geometrical arrangement in this system is closely related to that of the simple model of rotating squares studied by Grima,\cite{GrimaEvans2000} the inclusion of finite length linkages between the building blocks introduces further degrees of freedom that increase the complexity of the system.
+Hence the persistence of auxeticity or coherence is no longer an obvious feature of these structures.